wp-plugins/gdgt-databox/readme.txt

 * Initial release.
 Display specifications, reviews and ratings, discussions, and answers related to a post.

 == Upgrade Notice ==

+= 1.03 =

+Additional CSS rules to maintain expected layout across a variety of themes.

 = 1.02 =